 JHU campuses prioritize bike infrastructure such as convenient bike racks, covered parking, and signs.
-Hopkins is excited to sponsor a bike share station to be installed either in fall 2016 or spring 2017.
+Several Bike Share stations are accessible from multiple Johns Hopkins campuses.
 There is also a strong network of commuter cyclists who organize group commuter rides and share news and information via a Hopkins Bike Commuters Google Group.
 Baltimore’s first outdoor bike repair station was the result of Johns Hopkins Bloomberg School of Public Health’s community members advocacy to increase infrastructure to improve bicycle commuting.
 JHU sponsors Bike to Work Day every year – see you there!

 The East Baltimore campus has a metro station stop conveniently located in the lower level of the Johns Hopkins Hospital which is widely used by the JHU community thanks to a pre-tax JHU Commuting-to-Work deduction program, for mass transit passes.